 Having the money to pay for your own care and support services means you have more choice and control over who provides your care and support services and when they are provided.

 Goods and services can only be purchased if they are safe, legal and meet your needs and agreed outcomes as shown in your care and support plan.

 Examples of how you can use Direct Payments:

-- to provide support to do household tasks or for personal care in order to keep you safe, healthy and comfortable
+- to provide support for personal care in order to keep you safe, healthy and comfortable

 - to help you access opportunities that may boost your employment potential or improve your wellbeing

 - to help you access your local community

 - to buy care and support services from a provider of your own choice or to directly employ someone to help you

 - to employ someone to give additional support in your caring role if you have parental responsibility for a disabled child